klappradla/jruby_ratpack_examples/hello_world/README.md

-# Hello World with jRuby and Ratpack
+# Hello World with JRuby and Ratpack

 ## Setup